-A well-balanced diet – one that includes plenty of fruit and vegetables, and limits things like saturated fats and excessive sugar intake – is a key part of ensuring healthy wellbeing.
+A well-balanced diet – one that includes plenty of fruit and vegetables, and limits things like saturated fats and excessive sugar intake – is a key part of helping secure health and wellbeing.

-We also have our very own Community Gardens, and did you know that you can find apricot, blueberries, pears, feijoa and Chilean guava growing around the place?
-UC is an edible campus - here's an interactive map of where you can find all the different things to eat.
+UC has its very own Community Gardens, and did you know that you can find apricot, blueberries, pears, feijoa and Chilean guava growing around the campus?
+Here's an interactive map of where you can find all the different things grown to eat here.

 There are some great organisations out there that provide clothing either for free or at a discounted price.
 Op shops are a great way to find a bargain on clothing, and there a variety to choose from in Christchurch:

 If you’re interested in joining a student club focused around op-shopping, good deals and fun times, check out OpSoc.

 Having a home that is warm in winter and cool in summer makes a significant contribution to keeping healthy and well all year round.
 There are some great organisations and resources out in the community to help you find the right house for you.

 - Community Energy Action – Provides support and advice around insulation, ventilation, heating and assessments on how to save energy.

 - Curtain Bank – Provides free curtains as well as installation.

 - The Salvation Army and Red Cross can provide free curtains and blankets.

 - Tenancy Services – Provide support if you are experiencing difficulties with a tenant or landlord.